 2016-17 Research Grant, The Ralph Waldo Emerson Society

 2019 Katopodis, Christina.
 “Vibrational Epistemology in the Nineteenth-Century American Soundscape: Music and Noise in Walden.”
-ESQ: A Journal of Nineteenth-Century American Literature and Culture vol. 65, no. 3 (October 2019).
+ESQ: A Journal of Nineteenth-Century American Literature and Culture vol. 65, no. 3 (Fall 2019).

-2019 Davidson, Cathy, and Christina Katopodis.
+2019 Katopodis, Christina, and Cathy N. Davidson.
 “Changing Our Classrooms to Prepare Students for a Challenging World.”
-Profession (October 2019).
+Profession (Fall 2019).

 2018 Katopodis, Christina. “‘A remaking of the mind itself’: Margaret Fuller’s Pedagogy & Mine.”
 Conversations vol. 2, no. 1 (2018): 12.